Nolan Arenado Preview, Player Props: Cardinals vs. Mets

-After going 0-for-4 in his last game, Nolan Arenado and the St. Louis Cardinals take on the New York Mets (who will hand the ball to Joey Lucchesi) at 8:15 PM ET on Friday.
+The St. Louis Cardinals, including Nolan Arenado (hitting .310 in his past 10 games, with a double, two home runs and five RBI), battle starting pitcher Kodai Senga and the New York Mets at Busch Stadium, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mets.
+He had a one-hit showing in his previous game (1-for-3) against the Mets.

 Nolan Arenado Game Info & Props vs. the Mets